-But recently I realize how face-covering is changing the ways people communicate.
+But recently, I realized how face-covering is changing the ways people communicate.
 And not always for good.

-Face is the most powerful part of the body to relate one’s thoughts.
+The face is the most powerful part of the body to relate one’s thoughts.
 With or without knowing it.
 Willingly or not.
-For my writing I study how people respond, convey, try to impose their views, or force somebody to act a certain way by different, often very subtle changes facial expressions.
+For my writing, I study how people respond, convey, try to impose their views, or force somebody to act a certain way by different, often very subtle changes in facial expressions.
 If interested, I will refer you to a recently read book by Janine Driver-You Can’t Lie to Me.

 For me, the human interaction is the highest, and most cherished form of my life.
 And face-to-face conversation is the most rewarding way how people communicate.
 Not a phone, not an email, not a letter, not even zoom.
 To have the most rewarding interaction, I want to see my interlocutor’s face.
-I want to see happiness, dismay, sorrow, surprise, horror, just to start with.
-I want to know if someone is lying.
-And for me the most repulsing facial expression is the smirk of contempt-it’s a harbinger of death of the relationship.
+I would like to see happiness, dismay, sorrow, surprise, horror, just to start with.
+I would like to know if someone is lying.
+And for me, the most repulsing facial expression is the smirk of contempt-it’s a harbinger of death of the relationship.

 And masks hide all these expressions.

 And some people have troubles breathing while wearing a mask.

 And some people have trouble understanding the other person’s speech.

 Let’s not degrade our ways we communicate.
 Unless it’s a matter of life and death.